 Options for getting to Rome from Ciampino airport

 Shared transfers between Ciampino and Rome

-By booking this transfer in advance, you take all the worry out of getting to your hotel once you land in Rome.
+By booking this transfer in advance, you completely take away the worry of how to get to your hotel once you land in Rome.
 The shared transfers work as follows: you will have a driver waiting for you at the airport exit to take you and 5 other passengers to each of your respective destinations.

 If you are traveling to Rome in company, you can request a shared transfer to go as a group to the hotel.
 The vehicles are usually a maximum of 6 seats, and in case you are four or more people it may be worth booking a private transfer, which I give you all the information below.

-And likewise, for when you have to return to the airport at the end of your trip, you have the possibility to book a shared transfer from Rome to Ciampino.
+And likewise, for when you have to return to the airport at the end of the trip, you have the possibility to book a shared transfer from Rome to Ciampino.
 This way you can enjoy the last few moments of your trip, knowing that you have a driver who will pick you up at the exact time to be at the airport in advance.